 Teachers at Garfield High School in Seattle WA are boycotting – they have voted to not administer the district-mandated Measures of Academic Progress (MAP) standardized test.
 The formal reason for the reason behind the boycott of this specific assessment, one of many used in Seattle, is it not aligned with state standards or the district curriculum.

 I happened to be in the car yesterday and caught an interview with Jesse Hagopian, a high school history teacher on the radio.
-(Here is his op-ed to the Seattle Times) He explained that the teachers felt that it was unfair to students, in fact he described it as setting students up for failure, as the test included math content that the students had not been exposed to as the curriculum was not aligned with the test.
+(Here is his op-ed that was published in the Seattle Times.)
+He explained that the teachers felt that it was unfair to studentsl in fact he described it as setting students up for failure, as the test included math content that the students had not been exposed to as the curriculum was not aligned with the test.